 Although Microsoft has released Exchange Server 2019, the latest version of Exchange Server, many users are still sticking to the Exchange Server 2010 and continue to work on it.
 But, if at any moment you want to upgrade to the latest version of Exchange, then it is a very challenging scenario for you as direct migration from on-premises Exchange Server 2010 to 2019 is not supported.
 You need to first migrate from Exchange 2010 to Exchange 2013 or Exchange server 2010 to 2016 and then migration from Exchange server 2013 or Exchange Server 2016 to Exchange Server 2019.

 It is not a suitable method because you will need to purchase the license of an intermediator Exchange just for the migration.
-To overcome such a difficult condition, you can use Kernel Migrator for Exchange.
-It is an efficient Exchange Migrator tool specially developed for Exchange and Office 365 migrations.
+To overcome such a difficult condition, you can use Exchange Migrator software.
+It is an efficient Exchange Migration tool specially developed for Exchange and Office 365 migrations.
 It can perform the migration for on-premises, online, hosted deployments of Exchange.